Grande Prairie

 Grande Prairie is a city in northwestern Alberta, Canada, within the southern portion of an area known as Peace River Country.
-It is located at the intersection of Highway 43 (part of the CANAMEX Corridor) and Highway 40 (the Bighorn Highway), approximately 456 km northwest of Edmonton.
+It is located at the intersection of Highway 43 (part of the CANAMEX Corridor) and Highway 40 (the Bighorn Highway), approximately 456 km northwest of the provincial capital, Edmonton.
 The city is surrounded by the County of Grande Prairie No. 1.

-Grande Prairie was the seventh-largest city in Alberta in 2016, with a population of 63,166, and was one of Canada's fastest growing cities between 2001 and 2006, and Canada's northernmost city with more than 50,000 people.
+Grande Prairie was the seventh-largest city in Alberta in 2021, with a population of 63,166, and was one of Canada's fastest growing cities between 2001 and 2006, and Canada's northernmost city with more than 50,000 people.

 The city has adopted the trumpeter swan as its official symbol due to its proximity to the bird's migration route and its summer nesting grounds.
-For that reason, Grande Prairie is sometimes nicknamed the "Swan City".
+For that reason, Grande Prairie is sometimes nicknamed the Swan City.
 The dinosaur has also emerged as an unofficial symbol of the city due to paleontological discoveries in the areas north and west of Grande Prairie.